Xilinx/inference-server/docs/quickstart_deployment.rst

     /
     ├─ model_a/
     │  ├─ 1/
-    │  │  ├─ saved_model.x
+    │  │  ├─ <model>.x
-    │  ├─ config.pbtxt
+    │  ├─ config.toml
     | model_b/
     |  ...

 The model name, ``model_a`` in this template, must be unique among the models loaded on a particular server.
 This name is used to name the endpoint used to make inference requests to.
-Under this directory, there must be a directory named ``1/`` containing the model file itself and a text file named ``config.pbtxt``.
+Under this directory, there must be a directory named ``1/`` containing the model file itself and a TOML file containing the metadata for the model.
-The model file must be named ``saved_model`` and the file extension depends on the type of the model.
+This file may be named anything but ``config.toml`` is suggested and used throughout this documentation.
-The ``config.pbtxt`` file contains metadata for the model.
+The model file can have an arbitrary name and the file extension depends on the type of the model.

 As an example, consider a deployment of a single ResNet50 model.